davegurnell/atlas/README.md

   """
 ```

+Syntax errors raised by the macros
-Syntax errors result in a Scala compilation error.
+result in a Scala compilation error.

 You can alternatively use
 the `Parser.expr` or `Parser.prog` methods
-to parse a regular Scala string.
+to parse a regular Scala string:
-Parsing at runtime results in an `Either`:
+Syntax errors using the parser result in an `Either`:

 ```scala
 val anotherExpression: Either[Parser.Error, Ast.Expr] =